 Cast: Russell Crowe, Ryan Gosling, Angourie Rice

-Down-on-his-luck private eye Holland March (Gosling) and hired enforcer Jackson Healy (Crowe) must work together to solve the case of a missing girl.
-During their investigation, they uncover dark secrets about powerful men and women in Southern California.
+Down-on-his-luck private eye Holland March (Ryan Gosling) and hired enforcer Jackson Healy (Crowe) must work together to solve the case of a missing girl.
+During their investigation in this black comedy, they uncover dark secrets about powerful men and women in Southern California.
 As the stakes grow higher for both sides as time runs out, the pair realize that no one is above the law – especially those with money and power.
 This dark comedy is a must watch.

 Palm Springs (2020)